hashicorp/terraform-provider-ignition/website/docs/d/file.html.md

 	__Note__: `content` and `source` are mutually exclusive.

 * `mode` - (Optional) The file's permission mode.
-Note that the mode can be specified as either an octal value (e.g 0755) or a decimal value (i.e. 493 as equivalent to the octal 0755).
+Note that the mode must be properly specified as a decimal value, not octal (i.e. 0755 -> 493).

 * `uid` - (Optional) The user ID of the owner.